AaronLi/messaging-app-python/README.md

 ---
 # Messaging App
 Used for messaging between arduino clients
-Runs on AWS in across multiple lambda functions
+Runs on AWS across multiple lambda functions